RamDorairaj/dataworks-data-load/README.md

 1. [Open this project](https://hub.jazz.net/project/dataworks/data-load) in a new browser window.

-2. Click **EDIT CODE** and log in to JazzHub if you are not already authenticated.
+2. Click **EDIT CODE**, and log in to JazzHub if you are not already authenticated.

 3. Click **Fork**.